HOI AN NOW TRAVEL GUIDE TO INTERNATIONAL RESTAURANTS

 Hours: 12-2pm; 5.30-9pm; Sunday off; Add: 9 Tieu La

 Wa Ka Ku $$-$$$

 Hiding away in the Hotel Royal is one of Hoi An’s best kept secrets, Wa Ka Ku, a Japanese restaurant in a plush, modern setting.
 Sushi and sashimi lead the way in a solid list of high quality offerings.
 Table service here is exemplary, English speaking excellent and the whole operation is very professional.
-Not cheap but you’ll still pay a lot more back home and there’s an all-you-can-eat special on Thursdys.
-Price guide: 8 california rolls (180,000 vnd); makis – 6 pieces (90,000 vnd).
+Not cheap but you’ll still pay a lot more back home.
+Price guide: 8 california rolls (140,000 vnd); makis – 6 pieces (60,000 vnd) plus tax.

 Hours: 6pm -10pm; Add: 39 Dao Duy Tu (Hotel Royal)

 Korean restaurant, Banh Trang Tron, is cheaper-than-chips and one of the best value-for-money options in Hoi An.
 You don’t come for the ambiance, but with most dishes around $1, no one’s complaining.
 Favorites include sushi; claypot with rice, carrot, cucumber, cabbage, pork mince and a fried egg on top drizzled with sesame seeds; and deep fried pork strips coated with sticky rice (served with chili and mayonaisse).
 The mango salad laced with chili is a standout.